AbsaOSS/login-service/README.md

 An example git.properties file has also been included (`example.git.properties`), simply rename it to `git.properties` in order to make use of it in the info endpoint.
 If you wish to generate an accurate `git.properties file`, you can do so in 2 ways:

-1) Setting the `logingw.rest.config.git-info.generate-git-properties` to `true` will display newly generated git information.
+1) Setting the `loginsvc.rest.config.git-info.generate-git-properties` to `true` will display newly generated git information.
-   Additionally setting `logingw.rest.config.git-info.generate-git-properties-file` to `true` will generate a new file with the updated git information on application startup.
+   Additionally setting `loginsvc.rest.config.git-info.generate-git-properties-file` to `true` will generate a new file with the updated git information on application startup.
 2) By manually adjusting and running the test in `za.co.absa.logingw.rest.actuator.tooling.GitPropertiesGenerator.scala` In order to run the test the line (line 30) that reads as:
    ```